atrium — Docs

 • Docking by drag — drag a pane onto a sidebar dock slot to dock it; drag a resident back into a room to drop it exactly where you want.

-• Scope and pin — residents are scoped to their workspace by default.
-A global pin (always shown, accent-colored) keeps one resident visible across every workspace.
+• Scope and pin — residents are scoped to their project by default.
+A global pin (always shown, accent-colored) keeps one resident visible across every project.

 From the CLI: